Harriman State Park (New York): History

 Edward Harriman and Mary Averell Harriman owned 30000 acre in Arden, New York as part of their estate.
 They opposed the state's decision to build a prison at Bear Mountain and wanted to donate some of their land to the state in order to build a park.
 A year after the death of her husband in 1909, Mary Harriman proposed to Governor Charles Evans Hughes that she would donate 10000 acre of land and $1 million for the creation of a new state park.
 As part of the deal, the state would do away with the plan to build the prison, appropriate an additional $2.5 million to acquire additional land and construct park facilities.
 The Palisades Interstate Park Commission would have its authority extended north into the Ramapo Mountains and the Hudson Highlands, and New Jersey would also contribute an amount of money deemed reasonable by the Commission.
-The state agreed and on October 29, 1910, W. Averell Harriman presented a deed for the land and a million-dollar check to the Commission.
+The state agreed and on October 29, 1910, Harriman's son W. Averell Harriman presented a deed for the land and a million-dollar check to the Commission.

 In 1913, Major William A. Welch started construction on the road from Bear Mountain to Sloatsburg, known today as the Seven Lakes Drive.
 In 1962 a new road from the Southfields section of Tuxedo to Kanawake Circle was opened.
 There were also numerous other roads completed around Bear Mountain and Dunderberg Mountain in order to make it easier for people to reach the new park.
 In addition, there was steamboat service from Manhattan offering round-trip tickets for 85 cents for adults and 45 cents for children.

 The park received a large influx of free labor during the Great Depression.
 The Civilian Conservation Corps (CCC) offered thousands of young men work such as building roads, trails, camps and lakes.
 Projects completed by the CCC in the park included Pine Meadow, Wanoksink, Turkey Hill, Welch, Silvermine and Massawippa Lakes.
+In 1974, Northwest Orient Airlines Flight 6231 crashed in the park.
 In 1993, the World Orienteering Championships were held at Harriman State Park.